Dynamic-Capital/Dynamic-Capital/docs/tonapi-embed.md

 TonAPI Embed is a self-hosted indexer tailored for organizations that manage TON- and Jetton-based deposits and withdrawals at scale.
-It consumes data straight from one or more TON liteserver or archive nodes, verifies proofs, and exposes a REST API so centralized exchanges, custodians, and payment processors can reconcile balances, monitor transfers, and orchestrate withdrawals.
+It consumes data directly from one or more TON liteserver or archive nodes, verifies proofs, and exposes a REST API so centralized exchanges, custodians, and payment processors can reconcile balances, monitor transfers, and orchestrate withdrawals.